Tablets with Wacom digitizer and stylus

 an good example here) That's why Samsung Galaxy Note smartphones put such a strong pressure on iPhone.

-the phone or tablet, killing the battery life in the process.
+killing the battery life in the process.

 rock bottom and even this does not entice buyers.
 So instead of buying $500